Tax residence: when a simple TRC is not enough

 • TRCs issued by the Emirati authorities in 2016 and 2017

-• Uncertain real estate presence (water and electricity consumption does not confirm personal and continuous occupancy, rental period too short to characterize a permanent home, etc.)
+• Uncertain real estate presence (water and electricity consumption does not confirm personal and continuous occupancy, lease duration is too short to characterize a permanent home, etc.)

 • Issuance of a driver's license